How Robin Williams Shaped the Future: A Legacy Timeline

 1982: Quit drugs and alcohol after Belushi's death

-In 1982, the death of John Belushi from a drug overdose, along with the birth of his son Zak, prompted Robin Williams to quit drugs and alcohol.
-He turned to exercise and cycling to alleviate his depression.
+In 1982, the death of John Belushi from a drug overdose, whom Williams partied with the night before, along with the birth of his son Zak, prompted Williams to quit drugs and alcohol.
+He then turned to exercise and cycling to alleviate his depression.

-During a Playboy interview in 1992, Robin Williams discussed his fear of losing his creative spark and sharpness, and credited his father for strengthening his self-confidence.
+During a Playboy interview in 1992, Robin Williams discussed his fears of losing his balance between his work and his life, and of losing his creativity.
+He credited his father for strengthening his self-confidence.

 2009: Named a Disney Legend